JuliaGeometry/KDTrees.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaGeometry/KDTrees.jl.svg?branch=master)](https://travis-ci.org/JuliaGeometry/KDTrees.jl) [![Coverage Status](https://coveralls.io/repos/KristofferC/KDTrees.jl/badge.svg)](https://coveralls.io/r/KristofferC/KDTrees.jl)

+**Note:** This package is deprecated in favor of `NearestNeighbors.jl` which can be found at: https://github.com/KristofferC/NearestNeighbors.jl.

 This package contains an optimized kd tree to perform *k* nearest neighbour searches and range searches.

 The readme includes some usage examples, different benchmarks and a comparison for kNN to scipy's cKDTree.